MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-known-issues.md

 * During upgrade (aks-engine upgrade) of a Kubernetes cluster from version 1.15.x to 1.16.x, upgrade of the following kubernetes components requires extra manual steps: **kube-proxy**, **azure-cni-networkmonitor**, **csi-secrets-store**, **kubernetes-dashboard**.
 The following describes what you may observe and how to work around the issues.

-  * In connected environments, it is not obvious to notice this issue since there are no signs in the cluster that the affected components were not upgraded.
+  * In connected environments, this issue isn't obvious.
+There are no signs in the cluster that the affected components weren't upgraded.
 Everything appears to work as expected.
   <!-- * In disconnected environments, you can see this problem when you run a query for the system pods status and see that the pods for the components mentioned below are not in "Ready" state: -->

     ```bash